rxhl/price-alert/README.md

-## cheap monitor
+## price-alert

-Scrape an Amazon page for a monitor.
+Scrape an Amazon page for a product.
 If price less than the threshold, send an email alert.
 Built using puppeteer, cheerio and nodemailer.